lilitao0517/Eval-Test-tfl/README.md

-# Classification Evaluation on Pidray and OPIXray
+# Classification Evaluation and Captioner on Pidray and OPIXray

 The code is built on the official STING-BEE repository, due to the lack of official requirements, please be sure to follow the steps below to configure the environment.

 ---
+##  Important News
+We are about to present a unified X-ray visual language model that achieves excellent performance on major benchmarks.
+We will provide a rich multimodal Benchmark for X-ray contraband.

 ## ✅ Supported Models